 Degree Requirements - Certificate

-Graduate level certificates are offered as coursework-based programs for students seeking further knowledge in professional, health and teaching practices.
+Graduate level certificates are offered as coursework-based programs for students seeking further knowledge in a discipline.
 Currently, certificate options are offered by several departments.
 See Graduate Areas of Study.

 - Credit requirements are specific to each graduate certificate program.

 - Only those courses listed on an approved Graduate Certificate Program of Study are applicable.

 - Students in graduate certificate programs may pursue a master’s or doctoral degree concurrently.

 - Graduate certificate students are subject to the same probation and suspension policies as graduate degree candidates.
 See Grades and Academic Standing/Probation and Suspension.

 - A maximum of one-third (1/3) of the coursework may be 4xx-level.

 - Only three (3) credits of coursework on the program of study can be transfer work.
 See Degree Requirements/General/Other Credits.

 - Seminar (594/500), Independent Study (592/570), Internship (598/576) and departmental practicum courses may not comprise more than one-third (1/3) of the minimum required credits for a graduate certificate.